kepet19/SimpleMaven/README.md

 # How to figure out dependencies management
-All the dependencies will be in your `pom.xml` file the section in your `pom.xml` file should look like this with dependencies.
+All the dependencies will be in your `pom.xml` file.
-If you know html, you can figure out how to add more dependencies.
+the section in your `pom.xml` file should look like this with dependencies.
 ```xml
     <dependencies>